irfanhakim-as/ezdl/README.md

 ## Configuration

-There are two configuration files available that are provided by default after installation:
+There are two configuration files available that are provided by default after [using **ezdl**](#usage) for the first time:

-- `ezdl.json`: Configuration options pertaining to the **ezdl** tool.
+- [`ezdl.json`](config/ezdl.json): Configuration options pertaining to the **ezdl** tool.
 All supported options are detailed below.

-- `source.json`: Source profile configurations that are primarily used as **yt-dlp** download options you could pick from when you are downloading videos.
-They are meant to be set up for different sources or modes of downloading i.e. one profile for downloading YouTube videos as `mp4` files while another profile for downloading YouTube videos as `mp3` files.
-Examples can be found in the provided [`source.json`](config/source.json) file.
+- [`source.json`](config/source.json): Source profile configurations that are primarily used as **yt-dlp** download options you could pick from when you are downloading videos.
+They are meant to be set up for different sources or modes of downloading, for example:

+  - One profile for downloading YouTube videos as `mp4` files
+  - Another profile for downloading YouTube videos as `mp3` files
+  - A profile for downloading videos off of social media sites like Twitter or Instagram

+  Each of these profiles could be customised according to their specific needs (i.e. different quality preferences, formats, cookies, etc.)

 They are both installed to `~/.config/ezdl` by default.